Share this article

 5. Remember water isn’t just for drinking

-And how to keep dogs cool outside?
-If possible, we recommend treating your pup to a paddling pool.
+Wondering how to keep dogs cool outside?
+If possible, we recommend treating your dog to a paddling pool.
 It doesn’t have to be big or expensive, just somewhere your dog can jump in and out of for quick relief from the heat.

 6. Give your dog a good groom